What makes the Cambridge Linguistics course so special?

 For detailed information on the available papers and the structure of the course please consult the website of the Department of Theoretical and Applied Linguistics.

-Students can further pursue their interests in Linguistics by embarking on a one-year MPhil course in Linguistics and progressing to a PhD.
-Consult the Department website (see above) for details.
+MPhil students can further pursue their interests in Linguistics by progressing to a PhD.
+Consult the website of the Linguistics Section (see above) for details.

 There is a strong postgraduate linguistics community at Cambridge, consisting of two MPhil programmes in Linguistics and a large number of PhD students who meet at various research groups, reading groups, and subject-specific societies such as Cambridge Linguistics Society and Cambridge Institute for Language Research.